sicpa-dlab/didcomm-react-native/docs/resolvers-proxy.md

 ## Reason

+In DidComm API we need to have `DidDocResolver` and `SecretResolver` instances to get DID documents and keys for parties during DidComm messages processing.
+However, resolvers implementation is out of scope of DidComm libraries, so `DidDocResolver` and `SecretResolver` both should be implemented on client side and passed to library API.

+As in this project we're wrapping native DidComm libraries to use them in React Native, we have JS client side.
+This means that we need to call `DidDocResolver` and `SecretResolver` JS side instances and get results in native code using proxy instances (`DidDocResolverProxy` and `SecretResolverProxy`).

+Unfortunately, React Native Bridge (that used for `JS <-> Native Modules` communication) does not provide us with out-of-box way to call JS method and get result on native side.
+This was a serious problem in context of above-mentioned DidComm resolvers concept, so we decided to implement solution described in this document.

-This whole monster solution is required to simply connect DidComm resolvers on JS side (`DidDocResolver` and `SecretResolver`) and corresponding proxies on native side (`DidDocResolverProxy` and `SecretResolverProxy`).
+In fact, this whole monster solution is required to simply connect DidComm resolvers on JS side (`DidDocResolver` and `SecretResolver`) and corresponding proxies on native side (`DidDocResolverProxy` and `SecretResolverProxy`).

 ## Solution